Investments and assets

 Every relevant movement is recorded as an event:

-- Dividend -- you receive a payment from your investment
+- Dividend — you receive a payment for your investment

 Each event records the previous value, the new one, and the difference.
 If a year from now you want to know how much you received in dividends or how much you contributed in total, the information is in the history.